Galveston Bay Dolphin Research Program

 We conduct scientific research and monitoring of bottlenose dolphins in Galveston Bay, Texas.
-Using dorsal fin photo-identification methods during monthly boat-based surveys, we are able to learn about individual dolphins.
+Using dorsal fin photo-identification methods during year-round boat-based surveys, we are able to learn about individual dolphins.
 Additionally, we conduct exploratory surveys, remote biopsy sampling, and acoustic monitoring to increase understanding of this population.

-The core field program activity of the GDRP is monthly standardized boat-based surveys in upper Galveston Bay.
-Taking 2-3 days, the team surveys the entire primary study area to record dolphin sightings and environmental conditions.
+The core field program activity of the GDRP is standardized boat-based surveys of Galveston Bay.
+Taking 5-6 days per quarter, the team surveys the entire study area to record dolphin sightings and environmental conditions.
 Observers take photographs of dolphins’ dorsal fins that facilitate individual identification.
 These data are analyzed to answer a variety of questions, including those pertaining to distribution, habitat use, demographics and skin lesions.
 The team also conducts opportunistic and exploratory surveys outside the primary study area.

 Distribution and Habitat Preferences

-A research priority since inception of the GDRP has been to determine when dolphins use upper Galveston and if they show habitat preferences within the estuary.
-By analyzing monthly encounter rates, we are exploring seasonal distribution patterns and evaluating if and when dolphins use nearshore, channel, and open bay habitats.
+A research priority since inception of the GDRP has been to determine when dolphins use upper Galveston Bay and if they show habitat preferences within the estuary.
+By analyzing monthly encounter rates (Mintzer and Fazioli 2021), we are exploring seasonal distribution patterns and evaluating if and when dolphins use nearshore, channel, and open bay habitats.